2006 New Orleans Saints season

-The 2006 season was the New Orleans Saints' 40th in the National Football League.
+The 2006 season was the New Orleans Saints' 40th in the National Football League (NFL).

 The season began with the team returning to New Orleans after a year in exile from the city, and trying to improve on their 3–13 record in 2005.
 All of the team's 2006 regular season home games were played in the Louisiana Superdome, which had been unplayable for the entire 2005 season after being damaged during Hurricane Katrina.
 Led by a new coach, Sean Payton, and a new quarterback, Drew Brees, the Saints enjoyed their most successful season up to that time, reaching the playoffs for the first time since 2000 and the NFC Championship Game for the first time in franchise history.

 After a poor season for Aaron Brooks, he was released and eventually signed with the Oakland Raiders.
 This called for Drew Brees to take his place permanently, after his stint with the San Diego Chargers, which led to an injury last season.

 Offseason

 On January 17, the Saints made their first step in the 2006 offseason by hiring Sean Payton, the former assistant head coach for the Dallas Cowboys, as their new head coach.

 On March 14, 2006, the Saints signed former Chargers quarterback Drew Brees, a free agent, to a six-year deal.
-This signing is believed by many as the greatest free agency signing in NFL history, tied with the Denver Broncos' signing of Peyton Manning 6 years later.